termux/termux-create-package/README.md

 - _description_: Optional informative field containing a short description of the package.
 - _depends_: Comma-separated list of packages that this package depends on.
 Will be installed automatically when this package is installed using `apt`.
 - _arch_: Set to `all` if the package only contains architecture-independent data, or one of arm/i686/aarch64/x86\_64 as appropriate.
 - `files`: Files relative to the manifest file that should be included in the package.
-At installation time this files will be installed under the `$PREFIX` path in Termux).
+The keys are paths (relative to the current directory) to include and the values are paths where the files should end up at installation (relative to the `$PREFIX` path in Termux where everything is installed under).

 Run the following command to create a package file named `${name}_${version}_all.deb`: